Does This Instagram Comment Mean Nick Jonas & Hilary Duff Are A Thing?

 The photo itself has over 700 comments, so it's hard to say if Duff even noticed this flirting, but his comment alone has 300-plus likes, proving that everyone else is totally on board for this courtship.

-The last we heard, however, she was having a not-so-great time being a single mom trying to date in L.A.
+The last we heard, however, she was having a not-so-great time being a single mum trying to date in L.A.

 "I never think being single sucks until I go out in L.A. with my girlfriends and the options are terrible," Duff, who split from personal trainer Jason Walsh, told Redbook.
 "I really attract the old men!"